Empowering Wellbeing Through Lived Experience

-A conference series bringing together people with lived experience and industry experts to explore real workplace challenges.
+The Centre for People, Culture & Wellbeing is delighted to present a four-part conference series.
+Bringing together people with lived experience and industry experts to discuss real challenges.

 Tuesday 27 January 2026